pauromeropau/phone-catalog/Readme.md

 ### TECH STACK

-React/Redux, Hooks, Node, Express, Axios, Docker...
+React/Redux, Hooks, Node, Express, Axios, Docker and Jest

 ### UX/UI

 As I mentioned before, this website has been given the appearance of an online store.
 It is easy to use and intuitive.
 For this, a simple and clean interface has been developed.
 We do not want customers to run away from our website!

 ### HOW TO RUN

 ```
 docker-compose up